audioxide/data/data/posts/20180328-reviews-jack-white-boarding-house-reach.md

   accomplished, but there’s plenty to be gained by approaching Boarding House Reach on its own terms."
 week: 138
+blurb: Those looking for the muscle of The White Stripes should just listen to The White Stripes.
+Jack White’s output here is chillier, more demanding... stranger.
 ---
 author: ANDRÉ
 review: >-